-5 things to do in Milwaukee this October
+5 things to do in Milwaukee in October 2021

 October is in full swing in Milwaukee.
 Neighborhoods around the city are already sporting Halloween decorations and the calendar is full of events celebrating the season and our community.